 After the 2019 standard setting, the final proficiency cut was set at 63 on the proposed scale for all three grades (detailed standard-setting results are presented in Volume 3 of this technical report).
 In order to center the reporting scale around the final cut, the scale was translated by minus 3, the difference between the tentative and final cuts expressed on the reporting scale.
-Table 46 presents the intercept and slope, as well as the LOT, HOT, Lowest of Scale Score (LOSS), and Highest of Scale Score (HOSS) values that were used for the final 2019 reporting scale.
-The scale score distribution is reported in Appendix C for overall science, and in Appendix D for the disciplines.
+Table 52 presents the intercept and slope, as well as the LOT, HOT, Lowest of Scale Score (LOSS), and Highest of Scale Score (HOSS) values that were used for the final reporting scale.
+The scale-score distribution for overall science is reported in Appendix A, Distribution of Scale Scores and Performance Levels, and for the disciplines in Appendix B, Distribution of Scale by Science Discipline.

-Table 46.
-Reporting Scale Linear Transformation Constants and Theta and Corresponding Scaled-Score Limits for Extreme Ability Estimates (for 2019 θ scale)
+Table 52.
+Reporting Scale Linear Transformation Constants and Theta and Corresponding Scaled-Score Limits for Extreme Ability Estimates (for 2021 θ scale)